Before the Exam

 Contact your lecturer or unit coordinator if you're unsure whether your exam is open or closed book.
 See definitions below.
 They can also confirm items which are specifically permitted in your exam.

-Open Book exam: Open book exams allow you to take in permissible written notes, texts or resource materials into the exam.
+Open Book: Open book exams allow you to take in permissible written notes, texts or resource materials into the exam.
 They test your ability to find and apply information and knowledge, so are often used in subjects requiring direct reference to materials.
 Digital devices are not permitted in open book exams so ensure the material you bring is in written or hard copy format.

 Closed book: Closed-book exams don't allow you to take notes, books or any other reference material into the exam.
 You need to rely entirely on your memory to answer questions.